Plant Cloning is fun. People have done this for thousands of years. Any seasoned, as well as new gardeners, should always at least clone plants once.

 It is effective for some reasons.
 First, your cutting is not immersed in water but is constantly misted with low-pressure water, which avoids diseases for the fragile roots.
 Second, there's plenty of oxygen for the roots.
 Third, you can do multiple clones at one time.

-The most important thing you do can do get the cloning machine, and all steps follow are very easy to do with clear instructions as follows.
+The most important thing you is to get a cloning machine.
+And all the steps are very easy to do as follows.

 Set up the cloning machine as per the manual.

 Fill with the water at the indicated level.